intersystems/git-source-control/docs/menu-items.md

 This menu option creates a new branch in the repository for changes to be committed to.
 It also changes the current branch to be the created branch.
 This mimics the behavior of the [git checkout -b](https://git-scm.com/docs/git-checkout) command.

 ## Check out an existing branch
-This option changes the currently checkout branch to a chosen branch.
-This mimics the behavior of the [git checkout](https://git-scm.com/docs/git-checkout) command.
+This option refreshes the local list of branches available in the upstream repository, and then changes the currently checkedout branch to the provided branch.
+This mimics the behavior of the [git fetch --prune](https://git-scm.com/docs/git-fetch#Documentation/git-fetch.txt---prune) and [git checkout](https://git-scm.com/docs/git-checkout) commands.

+If the desired branch does not exist in your local or in the remote, then you will receive the "Selected branch does not exist" error message.

 ## Export all
 This option exports class files to the local file tree at the configured location.